Dr Jade French

 • action, participatory, co-produced and practice-led research methods

-I am also interested in Disability Studies and Social Care including:
+I am also interested in disability studies and learning disability adult social care including:

 • learning disability and self-advocacy